 Over the past decade, the demand for green tea in the West has ballooned thanks to the widespread acknowledgment of its health benefits.
 Loaded with antioxidants and nutrients, it not only nourishes the body but also helps ward off diseases.
 The main reason why green tea has so many more health benefits than black tea is due to a simple difference in the way they are processed.

 “Black tea is processed in a way that allows for fermentation whereas green tea’s processing avoids the fermentation process.
 As a result, green tea retains maximum amount of antioxidants and poly-phenols the substances that give green tea its many benefits,” according to Lifehack.
-Here are four reasons why you should drink green tea if you care about your health.

 The caffeine in green tea blocks an inhibitory neurotransmitter in the brain called adenosine.
 By doing this, it basically increases the firing of neurons.
 Caffeine has been shown to improve reaction time and vigilance.
 Green tea is also rich in L-theanine, an amino acid that is known to produce a calming effect.